 Most of the assignments for this course will involve written materials.
 When submitting a paper for this course, be sure to demonstrate that you have read/watched/listened to the presented materials, while also providing a digestion of that material in your own words.
-Papers should be dominated with your interpretation, thoughts and understanding of the material, rather than quotations you have picked up elsewhere.
-If using quotations, be sure to cite them using APA format.
+Papers should be dominated with your interpretation, thoughts and understanding of the material, as well as brief quotations and summaries of the course materials.
+When referencing the text, whether through quotations or summaries, be sure to cite them using APA format.
+Information on APA format available on the library website.

 I will accept submissions via canvas or in person.
-ALL submissions should have a title (what the assignment is), your name, your yard, and your course name (SWHS-1 Spring 2023), and date along with page numbers
+ALL submissions should have a title (what the assignment is), your name, your yard, and your course name (SWHS-1 Fall 2023), and date, along with page numbers